-Acquired intangible assets are capitalised if they yield measurable benefits for the bank over several years.
+Acquired intangible assets are recognised in the balance sheet if they yield measurable benefits for the bank over more than one year.
 They are valued and recognised at acquisition cost and depreciated over their estimated useful life.
-Depreciation is normally by the straightline method over a period of five years.
+Depreciation is normally by the straight-line method over a period of five years.
 Internally generated intangible assets are not recognised as assets.